THE GORSE ACADEMIES TRUST

 more info Click to expand

-14.2% | 31% |
+17% | 31% |

 Schools covering key stage 4 included in this MAT’s performance data

-Number of schools covering key stage 4 included in 2019 MAT performance measures: 4 Open help text for Schools included in MAT (multi-academy trust) measures opens a popup
+Number of schools covering key stage 4 included in 2022 MAT performance measures: 5 Open help text for Schools included in MAT (multi-academy trust) measures opens a popup

-Number of key stage 4 pupils included in 2019 MAT performance measures: 688
+Number of key stage 4 pupils included in 2022 MAT performance measures: 1153

 Schools covering key stage 4 included this MAT's performance data

-This is 2018/2019 data.
-No MAT performance measures have been published for 2019/2020 or 2020/2021.
+No MAT performance measures were published for 2019/2020 or 2020/2021.

-MATs are included in these measures if they have at least 3 schools or colleges covering this phase of education that have been with the MAT / sponsor for at least 3 academic years and for which we have published performance data.
+MATs are included in these measures if they have at least 3 schools or colleges covering this phase of education that have been with the MAT for at least 3 academic years and for which we have published performance data.

 Is there anything wrong with this page?
 Click to expand